mimiro-io/common-datalayer/README.md

 | is_recorded       | Write the entity recorded time to this property                |

 **Datatypes**
-Datatypes are based on the [RDF datatypes](https://www.w3.org/TR/xmlschema-2/#built-in-primitive-datatypes) and can be used to cast the value of the property to the correct type.
+Datatypes are based on the [XML datatypes](https://www.w3.org/TR/xmlschema-2/#built-in-primitive-datatypes) and can be used to cast the value of the property to the correct type.
 The following datatypes are supported:

 | Datatype | Golang type |
 |----------|-------------|